All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 Protect your identity

 To manage your credit cards effectively, you must also take appropriate steps to protect your identity.
 Credit card fraud and identity theft are rampant, and you don’t want to become a victim.
-Be sure to use strong, unique passwords, and enable two-factor authentication wherever possible.
+Be sure to use strong, unique passwords and enable two-factor authentication wherever possible.

 Another crucial step to protect your identity is to monitor your credit report by setting up automatic alerts.
 Here’s a video walking through how I set up alerts on my CreditKarma account.